JoeyYihuiZhu/Evacuation-Optimization/README.md

 # EvacuationOptimization
-This is the program project of my undergraduate thesis.
+This is the source code of my undergraduate thesis.